buildpacks/spec/image_extension.md

 The image extension `id`, `version`, `api`, and `licenses` entries MUST follow the requirements defined in the [Buildpack Interface Specification](buildpack.md).

-The image extension `unmet` entries MUST follow the requirements defined in the [Buildpack Interface Specification](buildpack.md).

 ### Build Plan (TOML)

 See the [Buildpack Interface Specification](buildpack.md).